 - Follow the right-of-way rules

-If a tractor-trailer driver isn’t proficient in any of these driving skills, they can cause an accident, and sometimes deaths are involved, contact an experienced negligent death lawyers in Houston, TX if that’s been your case.
+If a tractor-trailer driver isn’t proficient in any of these driving skills, they can cause an accident, and sometimes deaths are involved, contact an experienced negligent death lawyers in West Houston if that’s been your case.

 Inadequate Inspection and Maintenance Culture

-Studies by the Federal Motor Carrier Safety Act (FMCSA) and advice from an auto collision law firm in Houston, TX, indicate that one-third of tractor-trailers involved in truck accidents had several out-of-service infractions.
+Studies by the Federal Motor Carrier Safety Act (FMCSA) and advice from an auto collision law firm in West Houston, indicate that one-third of tractor-trailers involved in truck accidents had several out-of-service infractions.
 This assessment means the commercial truck should have undergone maintenance and checks, which could have prevented the truck crash.

 Trucking companies sometimes don’t adequately maintain or inspect these 18-wheelers before they hit the road.
 Some infractions which lead to accidents are: